Kanda Shasti Kavasam: Music

-The Kavasam has been rendered by various artists.
-Notable of them include the version rendered by Soolamangalam Sisters.
-It is sung in ragamalika (a song composed in multiple ragas), including the ragas of Abheri, Shubhapantuvarali, Kalyani, Thodi, and Madhyamavathi.
+The Kanda Shasti Kavasam has been rendered by various artists, with notable amongst them include the Soolamangalam Sisters.

 Significance

 When the devas could not tolerate the evil doings of the asura Surapadman, they approached Shiva and Parvati for assistance.
-Kartikeya was tasked with leading the army of devas, and fought Surapadman.
+Shiva and Parvati tasked their son Kartikeya to lead the army of devas against Surapadman.
 The devas praised Kartikeya and prayed to him for six days.
-He used his vel (divine spear) to split him into two halves.
-One half became a peacock, which he took as his vahana, and the other became a rooster, which and was transformed into his banner.
+He used his vel (divine spear) to split Surapadman into two halves, one half of which became a peacock, which he took as his vahana, and the other became a rooster, which was transformed into his banner.
 Surasamharam is celebrated to commemorate the event.

-Devotees fast and narrate the Kanda Sashti Kavacham during a six-day period known as Shashthi Vrata.
-As stated in the hymns, regular chanting of the song causes the predicaments of life to be resolved and that chanting the full song 36 times a day brings wealth.
+Devotees observe a fast and narrate the Kanda Sashti Kavacham during a six-day period, known as Shashthi Vrata, that precedes the event.
+As stated in the hymns, regular chanting of the song 36 times a day causes the predicaments of life to be resolved and brings benefits to the chanter.